Week 5 (Sep. 23 - 27)

 The sun, the moon and the calendar (1 video):

-Predicting solar eclipses
+Predicting solar eclipses (optional fun video)

 The ancient Babylonians used the so-called Saros cycle to predict the dates on which solar eclipses would occur.
 They could not, however, predict the location(s) on earth from which such eclipses would be visible.
 How can scientists today predict, to a high level of accuracy, both the location and time of visibility of solar eclipses?
 Check out this video from Quanta:

-The Sidereal day versus the solar day:
+The Sidereal day versus the solar day (optional fun video):

 There is a difference between one solar day (our traditional 24 hours) and one sidereal day (a period that is just under 24 hours).
 Here is a video from Veritasium on these two different definitions of the "day".
-It begins with a poorly-worded SAT question from 1982 that everybody missed (because the correct answer was -no- an option.)
+It begins with a poorly-worded SAT question from 1982 that everybody missed (because the correct answer was -not- an option.)

 Intro. to Astronomy